mattjcurry/Presentations/Concourse/concourse.md

 # Problems

-- Concourse pipeline definition file was large and repetitive (2-3K Lines)
+- Concourse pipeline definition file was large, complex and repetitive (2-3K Lines)
 - Managing multiple concurrent versions of Ops Manager was difficult with Bash
+- No official API for Ops Manager
 - Concourse missing proxy support

 ---